CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 ## 1 Comments & Strings.

 One of the most important things when programming is to add comments to the code we write.
-In `Julia` comments work as follows:
+In `Julia`, comments work as follows:

 ```julia
 # The comments in Julia are like in R language.